Yahnich/yahnich.github.io/README.md

   <h1>General</h1>
 </div>

+## Burn
+- Added a new mechanic to hero abilities and items, called Burn.
+Burn is handled by a primary non-stackable debuff.
+- Burn stacks infinitely, dealing 50 magical damage for each stack every 0.25 seconds.
+Each time Burn deals damage, it loses 20% of its stacks.
+- When a Burning unit is Dispelled, half of the Burn is removed.
+- Burn has a default minimum value of 0, but some items increase this minimum, increasing the current stack appropriately.
+For example, an item that deals +25 Minimum Burn increases a unit's current and minimum burn by 25.
+- Burn is shared among all heroes, stacks are removed chronologically.
+Damage dealt to a unit by Burn is based on the proportions of Burn applied.
+For example, a unit with 10 Burn, 2 applied by Batrider and 8 applied by Jakiro will take 1000 damage every 0.5 second, 200 of which will be attributed to Batrider and 800 of which will be attributed to Jakiro.
+Hero Power and Spell Amplification scales these accordingly.

+## Poison
+- Added a new mechanic to hero abilities and items, called Poison.
+Poison is handled by a primary debuff.
+- Poison stacks infinitely, dealing 50 Pure damage for each stack every 3 seconds.
+This damage is considered health-loss and does not trigger on-damage effects.
+- When a Poisoned unit is Dispelled, half of the Poison is removed.
+Any time a Poisoned Unit is healed, they lose 1 Poison for every 300 Healed and 2 Poison for every 300 Overhealed.
+- Poison has a default minimum value of 0, but some items increase this minimum, increasing the current stack appropriately.
+For example, an item that deals +25 Minimum Poison increases a unit's current and minimum Poison by 25.
+- Spell Amplification and Hero Power increases the amount of Poison applied and minimum Poison applied, rather than how much damage each stack deals.
+- Poison is shared among all heroes, stacks are removed chronologically.
+Damage dealt to a unit by Poison is based on the proportions of Poison applied.
+For example, a unit with 10 Poison, 2 applied by Viper and 8 applied by Venomancer will take 3000 damage every 3 seconds, 600 of which will be attributed to Viper and 2400 of which will be attributed to Venomancer.

 <div align="center">
   <h1>Items</h1>
 </div>

 ## Fairy's Trinket
 - Fae Escalation is now a Unique passive.

+## Unhallowed Icon
+- No longer heals the damaging unit, only the other Bloodbound units.
+- Allied lifesteal from 2/4/6/8/10% to 6/7/8/9/10%
+- Overheal sharing from 100% to 60/70/80/90/100%

 <div align="center">
   <h1>Heroes</h1>